 As a new paradigm of modern computing, TC has been proposed and studied in recent years.
 Researchers study how to improve TC from various aspects, e.g., code execution schemes [1]-[3], cache storage frameworks [4]-[6], and resource managements [20], [21].
-Peng et al. [1] propose a block-streaming APP execution scheme, which splits the codes of a whole service into numerous functional blocks and loads them on demand.
-Ren et al. [2] propose a scalable IoT architecture that combines Edge Computing and TC, in which service provisioning flow is from edge servers to IoT devices, and data processing flow is in reverse direction.
-Zhang et al. [3] further reduces the service delay by proactively streaming blocks before the requests.
+Peng et al. [1] proposed a block-streaming APP execution scheme, which splits the codes of a whole service into numerous functional blocks and loads them on demand.
+Ren et al. [2] proposed a scalable IoT architecture that combines edge computing and TC, in which service provisioning flow is from edge servers to IoT devices, and data processing flow is in reverse direction.
+Zhang et al. [3] further reduced the service delay by proactively streaming blocks before the requests.
 Besides the above TC improvement from code execution, other improvements are from cache storage.
-Zhang et al. [4] design a multi-level cache scheme to speed up the code block access.
-Liu et al. [5] propose a simulation framework to evaluate a particular cache scheme.
-Jin et al. [6] uses cooperative storage and D2D data sharing to reduce the code accessing delay.
+Zhang et al. [4] designed a multilevel cache scheme to speed up the code block access.
+Liu et al. [5] proposed a simulation framework to evaluate a particular cache scheme.
+Jin et al. [6] used cooperative storage and D2D data sharing to reduce the code accessing delay.
 Other works focus on resource management which can be incorporated into TC.
-Zhang et al. [20] investigate a new resource allocation algorithm to manage both energy and spectrum resource.
-Zhang et al. [21] study a utility-optimal resource management and allocation algorithm for energy harvesting IoT devices.
+Zhang et al. [20] investigated a new resource allocation algorithm to manage both energy and spectrum resource.
+Zhang et al. [21] studied a utilityoptimal resource management and allocation algorithm for energy harvesting IoT devices.

-Tremendous research efforts have been made to design delay-constrained energy-efficient power scheduling algorithms with or without the consideration of dynamic channel states, namely, time-varying fading factors.
-Prabhakar, Uysal-Bivikoglu, and El Gamal [10], [11] are among the first group of researchers who formulated the delay-constrained energy efficient packet transmission problem.
-They consider the case where all packets have a common deadline and the arrival time and size of each packet are known in prior to the scheduling.
+Tremendous research efforts have been made to design delay-constrained energy-efficient power scheduling algorithms with or without the consideration of dynamic time-varying fading factors. channel states. namely, Prabhakar et al. [10] and Uysal-Biyikoglu et al. [11] are among the first group of researchers who formulated the delay-constrained energy efficient packet transmission problem.
+They considered the case where all packets have a common deadline and the arrival time and size of each packet are known in prior to the scheduling.
 An optimal scheduling algorithm is presented to guarantee to deliver all packets before the deadline with minimum energy consumption.
-Zafer and Modiano [14], [15] thus present an optimal algorithm that allows each packet to have an individual deadline.
-They propose the cumulative curves to track packet arrivals and packet departures.
+Zafer and Modiano [14], [15] thus presented an optimal algorithm that allows each packet to have an individual deadline.
+They proposed the cumulative curves to track packet arrivals and packet departures.
 The key observation is that a feasible departure curve always lies between the arrival curve and minimum departure curve.
 However, they still need to make an undesirable assumption that a packet arriving earlier carries an earlier deadline, which will be referred to as aligned deadlines in this paper.
-Shan, Luo and Shen [19] solve the most general case in which arbitrary deadlines are allowed.
+Shan et al. [19] solved the most general case in which arbitrary deadlines are allowed.
 The common deadline model and the aligned deadline model are both special cases of this more general model.
-They arise the concept of data interval and propose the Densest Interval First (DIF) policy to control the transmission power and schedule the transmission rate that minimize the energy consumption.
+They arose the concept of data interval and propose the densest interval first policy to control the transmission power and schedule the transmission rate that minimize the energy consumption.

 These above papers investigate over a static channel.
 In the real world, a wireless communication channel is usually a time-varying fading channel.
-El Gamal et al. [9], [12] propose the MoveRight and FlowRight algorithms that solve this problem when packets have aligned deadlines.
+El Gamal et al. [9] and Uysal-Biyikoglu and El Gamal [12] proposed the MoveRight and FlowRight algorithms that solve this problem when packets have aligned deadlines.
 The main idea of the MoveRight/FlowRight algorithm is to iteratively calculate the local optimal solution for every two adjacent time-slots, and this iterative local optimization is proved to lead to the globally optimum solution.
-However, such an iteration based algorithm has a high computational complexity, where hundreds of seconds may be required in actual computation [9], [12].
+However, such an iteration-based algorithm has a high computational complexity, where hundreds of seconds may be required in actual computation [9], [12].
 Moreover, it can not handle the more general arbitrary deadline model.